holdex/developers/docs/CONTRIBUTING.md

    PR](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)**
    to the corresponding Problem issue using a closing keyword.
 1. **Assign yourself** so it is clear who is working on it.
-1. **Resolve all CI checks** — PRs with failing checks will be rejected.
 1. **Report your time** spent across all stages: planning (40%), implementation, and QA (20–30%).
 Open the PR early so time tracking starts from the beginning, including investigation.